rokmohar/alexa-assistant/readme.md

 10. Paste in the Client Secret that you were given by Google previously
 11. Leave Client Authentication Scheme as "HTTP Basic"
 12. Leave eveytthing under Permission unslected.
-13. Paste into the Privacy Policy URL box:-
+13. Paste into the Privacy Policy URL box: -

     ```
     https://www.google.com/policies/privacy/